ma-sharifi/last-value-price-service/README.md

 ## Conclusion
 1- If we have less item per chunk we will have more throughput.
 2- When I increased the database updater worker thread to 5, the performance increased.
+If you have more write you should increased this number.
 3- When I increased the number of concurrent producer to 100, the performance increased.
 4- WeakReference has less performance than strongly referenced.